 Can you understand the meaning of the idiom 'a race against time' by looking at the picture?

-A race against time (also a race against the clock): a situation where someone has to finish something quickly, in a short or limited amount of time.
+A race against time (also a race against the clock / against time / against the clock): a situation where someone has to finish something quickly, in a short or limited amount of time.

 A race is when two or more things are competing against each other.